awslabs/LISA/README.md

 Note: we have primarily designed and tested this with HuggingFace models in mind.
 Any models outside of this format will require you to create and upload safetensors manually.

+### Identity Provider Configuration

+In the config.yaml file, you will find a block for the `authConfig`.
+This configuration is required for deploying LISA, and it is used for identifying the
+OpenID Connect identity provider (IdP) that will be used for authenticating users who want to use LISA features, such as the Chat UI.
+Common usage patterns include using Cognito within your AWS Account or using [Keycloak](https://www.keycloak.org/) configured by your organization.
+The `authConfig` will require two values: the `authority` and the `clientId`.

+#### Cognito

+In Cognito, the `authority` will be the URL to your User Pool.
+As an example, if your User Pool ID, not the name, is `us-east-1_example`, and if it is running in `us-east-1`, then the URL to put in the `authority` field would be `https://cognito-idp.us-east-1.amazonaws.com/us-east-1_example`.
+The `clientId` can be found in your User Pool's "App integration" tab from within the AWS Management Console, and at the bottom of the page, you will see the list of clients and their associated Client IDs.
+The ID here is what we will need for the `clientId` field.

+#### Keycloak

+In Keycloak, the `authority` will be the URL to your Keycloak server.
+The `clientId` is likely not a random string like in the Cognito clients, and instead will be a string configured by your Keycloak administrator.
+Your administrator will be able to give you a client name or create a client for you to use for this application.
+Once you have this string, use that as the `clientId` within the `authConfig` block.

 ### LiteLLM Configuration

+We utilize LiteLLM under the hood to allow LISA to respond to the [OpenAI specification](https://platform.openai.com/docs/api-reference).
-With the models that we are hosted using the process above, we automatically add them to a LiteLLM configuration, utilizing the [OpenAI specification](https://platform.openai.com/docs/api-reference) for programmatic access.
+With the models that we are hosted using the process above, we automatically add them to our LiteLLM configuration with no additional configuration required from the user.
 We expose the [LiteLLM configuration](https://litellm.vercel.app/docs/proxy/configs) file directly within the LISA config.yaml file, so any options defined there can be defined directly in the LISA config file, under the `litellmConfig` option.
 This also means that we will also support calling other existing models that your VPC configuration allows.
 For more information about adding models, please see the LiteLLM docs [here](https://litellm.vercel.app/docs/proxy/configs).

+For the LISA implementation, we added one more block under the models within the `model_list` so that we can gather information about your models for usage in the LISA Chat UI.
+We ask for whether the model is a `textgen` or `embedding` model, and then if the model is a `textgen` model, we ask if it supports streaming or not.
+If the model is an embedding model, then the `streaming` option must be null or omitted.
+These fields will allow us to organize the models in the Chat UI so that the models show in the correct locations.
+These fields can be seen in the example configuration below.

 #### SageMaker Endpoints and Bedrock Models

 We do support adding existing SageMaker Endpoints and Bedrock Models to the LiteLLM configuration, and as long as the services you use are in the same region as the LISA installation, LISA will be able to use those models alongside any other models you have deployed.
-After installing LISA without referencing the SageMaker Endpoint, create a Model using the private subnets of the LISA deployment, and that will allow the REST API container to reach out to any Endpoint that uses that Model.
+After installing LISA without referencing the SageMaker Endpoint, create a SageMaker Model using the private subnets of the LISA deployment, and that will allow the REST API container to reach out to any Endpoint that uses that SageMaker Model.
 Then, to invoke the SageMaker Endpoints or Bedrock Models, you would need to add the following permissions to the "REST-Role" that was created in the IAM stack:

 ```